 - Insights into keyword research and SEO implementation, monitoring, and management

-- Knowledge of marketing campaign strategy and execution
+- Knowledge of marketing campaign strategy and execution (including the marketing mix)

 - Practical skills in multivariate experiments and A/B and email marketing